kylecorry31/Trail-Sense/guides/en-US/guide_tool_flashlight.txt

 ### Screen flashlight
 You can enable the Screen Flashlight quick action in the settings for the tab you want it on.
 Tap the quick action button to open the screen flashlight.

+## Widgets
+The following widgets can be placed on your device's homescreen or viewed in-app:

+- **Flashlight**: Toggle the flashlight on or off.